mhornd/claimification/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![LangChain](https://img.shields.io/badge/LangChain-Enabled-green.svg)](https://langchain.com/)

-Claimification is a Claude Code plugin providing two powerful text analysis features:
+Claimification is a Claude Code plugin for the twodigit-marketplace providing

+- 2 powerful text analysis features via MCP tools:
   1. **Claim Extraction** - Extract verifiable factual claims using a 4-stage pipeline
   2. **Entity Relationship Mapping** - Extract entities and relationships to build knowledge graphs
+- 8 powerful Skills for NLP and general extraction of unstructured Text
+- 1 powerful Meeting-intelligence Agent

+_Be aware that for the MCP tools to work you need to set OPENAI_API_KEY in your ~.zshrc file_

 ## Features